Massachusetts Child Support

 A non-custodial parent sometimes believes that child support money will be wasted by the custodial parent somehow on frivolous expenses that are not related to the children.
 In some cases, the non-custodial parent would prefer to give gift cards for groceries or purchase clothing for the children in lieu of a weekly cash child support payment.
 Once a child support order is entered by the court however, this type of arrangement will not be used to satisfy a child support obligation.

 There are occasions when a custodial parent will not honor custody or visitation orders, and there is the temptation to withhold child support until the other parent pays up.
 This is not allowed, and the court will not be pleased if this happens.
-Child support payments and parenting time are considered to be totally separate issues in Massachusetts and one will not affect the other.
+Child support payments and parenting time are considered to be separate issues in Massachusetts, and one will not affect the other.
 An obligation to financially support your children will remain intact, regardless of any visitation issues.

 A guardian who has custody of a child or children when both parents are unable or unwilling to care for their children can also petition the court for an order of child support to them to be paid by either or both parents.

+Call us now at (978) 851-2291 to schedule a meeting with an experienced family law attorney.
+Your initial consultation is free… and your peace of mind is priceless.
 For your convenience, appointments may be scheduled during flexible hours.
 Our office is centrally located in Tewksbury near Route 93 and Route 495.
 We serve clients in Middlesex and Essex County.